johanengstrand/xbee-resources/README.md

 Once successful, remember that the Xbee unit may now be using 9600 baud instead of what was previously configured.

-This output "OK" may be somewhat garbled if you have a baud rate mismatch.
-If the Xbee does not respond, try another baud rate.
+> If the Xbee does not respond, try another baud rate.

-Remember to have the correct sketch for your shield loaded per the instructions above.
+> Remember to have the correct sketch for your shield loaded per the instructions above.